downforacross/downforacross.com/server/README.md

 `yarn devbackend`

-This command expects you to have PGDATABASE env var set and a postgres server running.
+This command expects you to have PGDATABASE, PGUSER, and PGPASSWORD env vars set and a postgres server running.
 See `.envrc.template`.
+Copy and rename `.envrc.template` to `.envrc` to set these variables (make sure to have [DirEnv](https://direnv.net/) installed).
 This will run a backend server on `localhost:3021`

 #### Run your local frontend server